oracle/python-oracledb/doc/src/api_manual/cursor.rst

 .. attribute:: Cursor.description

-    This read-only attribute is a sequence of :ref:`FetchInfo<fetchinfoobj>` objects.
-This attribute will be None for operations that do not return rows or if the cursor has not had an operation invoked via the :meth:`~Cursor.execute()` method yet.
+    This read-only attribute contains information about the columns used in a query.
+It is a sequence of :ref:`FetchInfo <fetchinfoobj>` objects, one per column.
+This attribute will be None for statements that are not SELECT or WITH statements, or if the cursor has not had :meth:`Cursor.execute()` invoked yet.

     .. versionchanged:: 1.4.0

-        Previously, this attribute was a sequence of 7-item sequences.
-Each of these sequences contained information describing one result column:
-        (name, type, display_size, internal_size, precision, scale, null_ok).
+        Previously, this attribute was a sequence of 7-tuples.
+Each of these tuples contained information describing one query column: "(name, type, display_size, internal_size, precision, scale, null_ok)".

 .. attribute:: Cursor.fetchvars